SparkBeyond/agentune/docs/features.md

 to enable better control of concurrent computation.)

 The main dataset is given either by `args` (for a single row) or by `input` (for a batch of rows).
-A future update will add support for implementing acompute by declaring the specific arguments used, e.g. `async def acompute(self, id: int, name: str, conn: ...)` (#144).
+A future update will add support for implementing row-wise `acompute` by declaring the specific arguments used, e.g. `async def acompute(self, id: int, name: str, conn: ...)` (#144).

 The secondary datasets are available in duckdb using `conn`.
 A feature can store any `JoinStrategy` instances